|Course coordinator(s)||dr. YK van Dam|

 Note: This course is part of the BSc Tourism, a joint degree programme of Wageningen University and Breda University of Applied Sciences.
 This course is open to students from other programmes.
-The course is not delivered at Wageningen University, however, but at Breda University of Applied Sciences.
+The course is offered at Breda University of Applied Sciences.
 You can register for the course by contacting the course coordinator before the start of the course.
 The schedule for the academic year at Breda University of Applied Sciences differs from the schedule of Wageningen University.
-The periods mentioned are the periods of Wageningen University.

 After successful completion of this course students are expected to be able to:

-- apply key concepts of (services) marketing to tourism and leisure services;
+- apply key concepts of marketing for tourism and leisure services;

-- apply key concepts of consumer decision making to tourism and touristic destinations;
+- apply consumer decision making to tourism destinations and leisure organizations;

-- apply principles of customer segments/typologies to tourism and leisure;
+- explain principles of customer segments / typologies for tourism and leisure;

-- apply the concept added value in tourism destinations and leisure organisations;
+- apply the concept of creating added value in tourism destinations and leisure organizations;

-- interpret the tension between cooperation and competition among various actors in tourism and leisure complexes;
+- interpret the tension between cooperation and competition between various actors in tourism and leisure complexes;

 The course is assessed by written open questions exam and by a group paper and poster presentations based on a mandatory assignment.